“For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.”

 Life can be scary, and so can the world we are living in.
 We may not be looking for challenges or conflicts, but what if they come looking for us?
 Then we must deal with them, whether we want or not.

-In this passage about Asa, king of Judah, a prophet puts before him two alternatives of dealing with a hostile army approaching.
+This passage in 2 Chronicles 16 tells us about Asa, the king of Judah, faced an approaching hostile army.
+A prophet of God puts before him two alternatives of dealing with them.
 Previously, when the mighty Ethiopian army had attacked Judah, Asa had trusted the LORD and was victorious.
-Now, Asa tried to keep Judah save from the northern kingdom of Israel by bribing the king of Damascus into attacking Israel.
+Now, Asa tried to protect Judah from the northern kingdom of Israel by enticing the king of Damascus to attack Israel.
 This was not only a betrayal against his fellow Israelites, but also a reliance on worldly wisdom: scheming and manipulating.

 God does not want us to rely on our own wisdom or human understanding of handling situations.
 Blending in, in order to be accepted.
 Pleasing people.
 Flattering, pretending, manipulating, coercing, taking advantage of others’ weaknesses for our gain.

-I find it intriguing that God is looking to and fro throughout the whole earth to find someone loyal.
-Another translation uses “hearts fully committed to him”.
+I find it intriguing that God is looking “to and fro” throughout the whole earth to find someone loyal.
+Another translation uses the term “hearts fully committed to him”.
 Are we so half-hearted, so ready to compromise, that God must search throughout the whole earth?

-He wants to show himself strong on our behalf, all he requires is an obedient heart that longs for his help, a heart that trusts him.
+He wants to show himself strong on our behalf.
+All that God requires is an obedient heart that longs for his help, a heart that trusts him.
 He seems eager to find someone, almost desperate.
 Where are his loyal children who wait on him and believe he will come through for them?